koodimonsteri/chat-app/README.md

 then you can start server\
 docker-compose exec backend php -S 0.0.0.0:8000 -t public\
-API can be accessed in http://localhost:8000
+API can be accessed in http://localhost:8000\

-Simple react frontend to register/login\
-Simple dashboard to manage chats WIP\
 frontend can be accessed in http://localhost:3000